Catching PyTorch's Performance

 | PyTorch (CPU, reference) | 0.83s | ~120 | baseline |

-I had been confident that IREE and LLVM would handle the heavy lifting, and had mostly focused on the language and the framework itself.
+So far, I had been confident that IREE and LLVM would handle the heavy lifting, and had mostly focused on getting the Sheaf language right.
 These numbers were a wake-up call.
 They triggered a shift from design work to performance tuning, which is still ongoing as I write this.
-Spoiler: Sheaf's performance is now a lot closer to PyTorch.
+Spoiler: Sheaf's performance is now quite closer to PyTorch.

 New tooling

-To start, I added two features to the CLI:
+To start, I added two features to the CLI, which I wanted for quite some time but never took the time of implementing:

---blame, inspired bysystemd-analyze blame, which profiles Sheaf execution and shows where time is spentSHEAF_JIT_PROFILE=1, which instruments the IREE dispatch path: buffer marshalling, GPU call, and output transfer
+--blame, inspired bysystemd-analyze blame, which profiles Sheaf execution and shows where time is spent--jit-profile, which instruments the IREE dispatch path: buffer marshalling, GPU call, and output transfer

 How Sheaf's compiler works